See more articles

 • Grok has a 42% retention rate after 30 days, indicating that nearly half of users return to the platform

-• 65% of new users come from X integrations – That’s an intriguing statistic that backs up an earlier point about social traffic.
-Most users don’t travel from X to Grok.com because they’re utilising its integrations on the social media platform itself.
+• 65% of new users come from X integrations – an intriguing statistic that backs up an earlier point about social traffic.
+Most users don’t travel from X to Grok.com because they’re utilising its integrations on the social media platform itself

 Information from Fritz.ai also tells us something about Grok’s usage stats.
 It points out that 61% of Grok users prefer its tone over ChatGPT for informal use.

-Looking back at all of this data, one common theme keeps appearing: growth — but growth that is now accompanied by serious growing pains.
+Looking back at all of this data, one common theme keeps appearing: growth — but growth that is now accompanied by serious growing pains and the first signs of a plateau.

 Grok has seen unprecedented user growth since it launched in November 2023.
-It now holds a 3.4% global web market share and a remarkable 15–18% U.S. mobile app market share, edging out stalwarts like Perplexity and Claude.
+Web traffic hit an all-time high of 326 million visits in March, and the platform now sits comfortably as the fourth-largest AI chatbot website globally.
+Its 13.5% U.S. mobile app share – even after the March dip – puts it ahead of every AI app except ChatGPT and Gemini.
 The xAI/SpaceX merger at $1.25 trillion speaks to the scale of ambition behind the platform.

 But 2026 has also brought existential challenges.
-The deepfake scandal has resulted in country-level bans, Apple App Store threats, lawsuits, and investigations in at least a dozen jurisdictions.
+The deepfake scandal has resulted in country-level bans, an Apple App Store standoff that came within an inch of removal, lawsuits, and investigations in at least a dozen jurisdictions.
 The corporate restructuring following the SpaceX merger has seen nearly every co-founder depart.
-And the question of whether Grok’s rapid user growth was driven by genuine product quality or controversy-fuelled curiosity remains open.
+Claude’s surge in March took the “fastest growing” mantle that Grok had owned for over a year.
+And the question of whether Grok’s rapid user growth was driven by genuine product quality or controversy-fuelled curiosity remains genuinely open.

 Wondering about other notable AI platforms?
 Check out our other stats roundups for Grok’s competitors here: